In the JavaScript ecosystem, code formatting is not optional�it's a

 Angular and TypeScript

 TypeScript introduces type annotations, generics, decorators, and interfaces.
-Formatters must handle type syntax without breaking inference or creating overly verbose code.
+Formatters must handle type

 Does Formatting Affect Performance?